The Exploit: Anatomy of a Modern Cyber Heist Part 3 - The Clone Trap

 ABT Client Exposure Zero.
 ABT does not use ConnectWise.
 Zero.
 ABT does not use ConnectWise.

-In February 2024, researchers disclosed CVE-2024-1709 — an authentication bypass vulnerability in ConnectWise ScreenConnect rated at the maximum CVSS severity score of 10.0.
+In February 2024, researchers disclosed CVE-2024-1709, an authentication bypass vulnerability in ConnectWise ScreenConnect rated at the maximum CVSS severity score of 10.0.
 Within 48 hours, Play and LockBit ransomware groups had weaponized the exploit and were actively targeting ScreenConnect instances across the internet.
 Any managed service provider using ScreenConnect was a potential entry point, and their downstream financial institution clients were the ultimate targets.

-Fifteen months later, in May 2025, ConnectWise was breached again — this time by a nation-state actor who compromised ConnectWise's own infrastructure to target ScreenConnect customers directly.
+Fifteen months later, in May 2025, ConnectWise was breached again, this time by a nation-state actor who compromised ConnectWise's own infrastructure to target ScreenConnect customers directly.
 Mandiant was engaged for incident response.
-ConnectWise disclosed that a "very small number" of customers were affected, but for MSPs that had rebuilt their security posture after the February 2024 breach, the message was clear: the platform itself was the vulnerability.
+ConnectWise disclosed that a "very small number" of customers were affected, but for MSPs that had rebuilt their security posture after the February 2024 breach, the message was clear.
+The platform itself was the vulnerability.

-ConnectWise was breached twice in 15 months — once by ransomware groups exploiting a CVSS 10.0 vulnerability, once by a nation-state actor targeting the platform directly.
+ConnectWise was breached twice in 15 months, once by ransomware groups exploiting a CVSS 10.0 vulnerability, once by a nation-state actor targeting the platform directly.
 The platform your MSP relies on is the platform attackers target.

 For credit unions, banks, and mortgage companies that use MSPs built on ConnectWise, Kaseya, or similar platforms, the math is unforgiving.
-Your MSP's security controls don't protect you if the MSP's platform gets breached.
+Your MSP's security controls do not protect you if the MSP's platform gets breached.
 And when an MSP serves dozens or hundreds of financial institutions, the attacker gets economies of scale that dwarf anything they could achieve attacking institutions one at a time.

 Regulatory Reality: Third-Party Risk Under the FTC Safeguards Rule